josdem/hugo/content/techtalk/java/junit5.md

 ## Test Execution Order
 </a>

-Sometimes you might need to execute test cases in order, this could be required when you are writting integration or functional test cases.
-In order to set test order execution you need this annotation `@TestMethodOrder(OrderAnnotation.class)` plus this one in every test case: `@Order` here is an example:
+Sometimes you might need to execute test cases in order; this could be required when you are writing integration or functional test cases.
+In order to set test order execution, you need this annotation `@TestMethodOrder(OrderAnnotation.class)` plus this one in every test case: `@Order` Here is an example:

 ```java
 package com.jos.dem.junit;